cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 > 1. Given a user visits `https://example.cypress.io`
 > 2. When they click the link labeled `type`
-> 3. And they type "fake@email.com" into the `.actions-email` input
+> 3. And they type "fake@email.com" into the `.action-email` input
 > 3. Then the URL should include `/commands/actions`
-> 4. And the `.actions-email` input has "fake@email.com" as its value
+> 4. And the `.action-email` input has "fake@email.com" as its value

 And hey, this is a very clean test!
 We didn't have to say anything about *how* things work, just that we'd like to verify a particular series of events and outcomes.